StingrayFG/usfe/README.md

 # Fusor

-Fusor is a url shortening project built with Angular and Golang.
+Fusor is a url shortening project built with Angular, SCSS, Golang, MariaDB.

 # Features
 - One click shortened url generation.